Venice hotels counting the cost of November's floods

 ROME (AP) — Venice's hoteliers association estimates that the city's hotels suffered about 30 million euros ($34 million) worth of structural damage during November's floods.

-Venice attracts more than 25 million tourists each year and the effects of mass tourism on the fragile lagoon environment have fuelled a decades-long debate on the future of the city.
+Venice attracts more than 25 million tourists each year, and the effects of mass tourism on the fragile lagoon environment have fueled a decades-long debate on the future of the city.